PowerBI Notebook

 Line Chart — Trend Over Time

-Bar / Column Chart — Categorical Comparison
+Bar / Column Chart — Category Comparison

 • Column chart: categories on the x-axis — best when category labels are short.